miguelallgood/wine-market-analysis/README.md

 6. We would like to create a country leaderboard.
 Come up with a visual that shows the **average wine rating for each `country`**.
 Do the same for the `vintages`.
 7. One of our VIP clients likes _Cabernet Sauvignon_ and would like our top 5 recommendations.
 Which wines would you recommend to him?

-The end result is a dashboard in streamlit that provides an answer to all the above questions.
+The original data is not in a good shape and so some fixing of issues and remodelling will need to be done.

+From the final OLAP database the questions will be answered and presented on a dashboard in streamlit.

 ## Table of Contents